rackerlabs/support-how-to/content/rackspace-cdn/rackspace-cdn-faq.md

 fully owned certificates.
 Our custom SSL options satisfy your security, budget, and marketing requirements.
 Pricing for each option is different.

+#### What are the limits of Rackspace CDN?

+Rackspace CDN currently has the following limits:

+-   10 domains per service
+-   8 KB maximum size for request body in the API

 ------------------------------------------------------------------------